mar-alv/ignite-coffee-delivery/README.md

 #### <a id='en-instructions' style='text-decoration: none; color: inherit;'>📖 Instructions</a>
 ##### <a id='en-instalar' style='text-decoration: none; color: inherit;'>📥 Install</a>
-Paste the 1º command into a terminal open within a folder of your preference to clone the project, then run one of the versions of the 2º command to install the dependencies
+Paste the 1º command into a terminal opened within a folder of your preference to clone the project, then run one of the versions of the 2º command to install the dependencies
 ```sh
 git clone https://github.com/mar-alv/ignite-coffee-delivery.git
 npm i # Or npm install